BinaryMercenary/carMon/README.md

 # carMon

   ATTN - runs fullscreen by default - triple click or triple tap to exit the app (or click/tap *many* times if high load...).
-<li>  Double tap to for special actions (resets peakMAF as of 2/2/02)
+<li>  Double tap for special actions (resets peakMAF as of 2/2/02)
-<li>  Single tap to cycles screens (including details of view ECU codes read.)
+<li>  Single tap cycles screens (including details of view ECU codes read.)
 <li>  Touch and hold - tbd

 ![](images/art/SampleInstallThumb.jpg)